Graduate Cyber Security Course Descriptions

 CY-595.
 Non Credit Research Intern Grad Level.
 0.00 Credits.

 This internship course allows students to acquire practical technical experience through working on specific cybersecurity or blockchain research or teaching projects in consultation with the advisor.
-Prerequisites: CY-502 OR CY-510 OR CY-530.
+The Internship can be an Industry experience co-advised by an Industry advisor and a Faculty Member.
+Prerequisites: CY-501 OR CY-510 OR CY-530.

 CY-598.
 Exp Learning Intern without CPT.
 0.00 Credits.